 You're itching to get your hands on the new Nintendo Switch, but it probably isn't going to happen (in 2017 at least).
 But there are some great gaming handsets out there that are also phones (and therefore, you can totally justify spending your next paycheque on them).
 Here are a few of our favourites...

 This is a no brainer, really.
-The super-immersive display courtesy of the curved edges, fantastic battery life and a frankly outrageous pixel-per-inch ratio makes this the ultimate phone for gamers.
+The super-immersive display courtesy of the curved edges, fantastic battery life and a frankly outrageous pixel-per-inch ratio makes the Samsung S8 a great choice for gamers.

 It still has the headphone jack output, so use with your favourite cans, but say goodbye to the home button.
 It’s not like we needed it anyway – pah.
 What it does have is Samsung Gear VR, which you can team with your phone to immerse yourself in some of the most exhilarating, innovative games around today.

 This phone will not be beaten on battery.
 No sir!
 The Duracell of smartphones has a 5100mAH battery, which means you can go for days without charging.